Michelle Liu (they/them)

 What are you doing now and how does your engineering education from Waterloo help with your life today?

-I am a Queer, non-binary, and racialized engineer, speaker, lawyer-to-be (JD ’23), and researcher using socio-legal frameworks to critically examine the interactions between technological designs and hegemonic norms.
+I am a Queer, non-binary, and racialized engineer, lawyer, speaker, policy consultant, and researcher using socio-legal frameworks to critically examine the interactions between technological designs and hegemonic norms.
 This is the focus of my ongoing engineering PhD studies, for which I received both the Vanier Canada Graduate Scholarship (NSERC stream) and the Pierre Elliott Trudeau Foundation Scholarship.
 I am presently a research associate at the University of Ottawa and Toronto Metropolitan University as well as an editor with the Canadian Journal of Women and the Law and an articling student at Ecojustice Canada.
 I believe that my ability to undertake this amount and diversity of work flows come partly from the time management and problem-solving skills I developed through my BASc and MASc at Waterloo.
 Moreover, my experience with engineering education and my practice as an engineer constitute an important backdrop against which I conduct my PhD research.
 200 words is not enough to describe the impact engineering education from Waterloo has had on me, so please reach out if you would like to learn more!

 Why did you decide to be a part of REAC?